-The constant demand for aesthetic along with the functional restoration has made dental medicine a challenging task.
-The development of new technologies, materials and biomechanics has radically changed the approach in replacing dental anatomical structures.
-In order to offer an optimal solution to this new challenge dental prosthetic restorations using dental zirconia blank with modern 3D multilayering CAD/CAM modern technology have become indispensable.
-Dental zirconia blank is among the best material to produce a durable and aesthetic dental crowns.
-Dental Zirconia Blank is the mainstay of most modern dental labs as it provides the solution for a variety of clinical situations including long span brides, onlays, veneers and dental crowns.
+The constant demand for aesthetics along with functional restoration has made dental medicine a challenging task.
+The development of new technologies, materials, and biomechanics has radically changed the approach to replacing dental anatomical structures.
+In order to offer an optimal solution to this new challenge dental prosthetic restorations using dental zirconia blank with modern 3D multilayering, CAD/CAM modern technology has become indispensable.
+Dental zirconia blank is among the best material to produce durable and aesthetic dental crowns.
+Dental Zirconia Blank is the mainstay of most modern dental labs as it provides the solution for a variety of clinical situations including long-span bridges, onlays, veneers, and dental crowns.

 Dental Zirconia Blank: The Material

 Zirconium may be a soft, silver-colored metal mined from large deposits in Australia and Africa as a silicate mineral called zircon (ZrSiO4).
 It had been first isolated in 1824 by Berzelius in impure form.
-The mineral Zircon is purified to provide zirocnia powder with a selected particle size as per dental use.
-Metal oxides are added to the powder for it geometrical stabilization.
-Binders and additives are added to the zirconia powder to provide final dental zirconia blank.
+The mineral Zircon is purified to provide zirconia powder with a selected particle size as per dental use.
+Metal oxides are added to the powder for its geometrical stabilization.
+Binders and additives are added to the zirconia powder to provide a final dental zirconia blank.

 Wear of dental zirconia opposing teeth structure

-A number of studies have reported the low wear of dental zirocnia blank opposing enamel.
+A number of studies have reported the low wear of dental zirconia blank opposing enamel.
 The result of that is summarized below:-